jacobpa/subreddit-mirror/README.md

 ## License
 ```
-A bot to copy posts from one subreddit to another.
+subreddit-mirror -- A script to copy posts from one subreddit to another.
 Copyright (C) 2018  Jacob Patterson

 This program is free software: you can redistribute it and/or modify